 Savings on the first 3 percent of eligible earnings are matched by Company contributions on a dollar-for-dollar basis.
-Matching Company contributions, which vest immediately, are initially invested in United States Steel Corporation common stock, whereas each participating employee has the option of having savings invested in full increments of 1 percent among thirty-one active investment options as of December 31, 2022 (see Notes 1(f), 9 and 11).
-Eligible participants may also contribute amounts representing the direct rollover of pre-tax funds from a qualified retirement plan sponsored by any previous employer or a conduit IRA.
+Prior to May 1, 2024, matching Company contributions, which vest immediately, were initially invested in United States Steel Corporation common stock, whereas each participating employee has the option of having his or her savings invested in increments of 1 percent among the investment options offered under the Plan (see Notes 1(f), 9 and 11).
+Effective May 1, 2024 (for participants on a weekly payroll, effective for the pay period beginning May 4, 2024), new Company matching contributions are invested as directed by the participants (i.e., matching contributions are no longer being automatically invested in Company Stock when made).
+If no separate investment election is made for the new Company matching contributions, the Employee Savings investment election is used; if there is no election, then the applicable default investment option is used.
+Participants may also contribute amounts representing the direct rollover of pre-tax funds from a qualified retirement plan sponsored by any previous employeer or a conduit IRA.
 The Plan allows direct rollovers of a lump-sum distribution from a designated Roth account under a qualified 401(k) plan sponsored by any of the employee's previous employers.
 All investments are participant directed.

 Separate investment elections may be made for Employee Savings (pre-tax savings, after-tax savings, Roth 401(k) savings, catch-up contributions and Roth 401(k) catch-up contributions), Retirement Account contributions, rollover account contributions and Roth 401(k) rollover account contributions.
 All contributions are deposited in the trust on a monthly basis (more frequently in the case of employee contributions).
-Monies deposited are reinvested by the Trustee in the investment options specified.
+Monies deposited are reinvested by Fidelity Management Trust Company (the "Trustee") in the investment options specified.